Last Updated on November 12, 2021 by Editor

 Restaurants In Havre De Grace and Harford County

-EAT: MacGregor’s, Havre de Grace.
+EAT: MacGregor’s, Havre de Grace

 Hotels In Havre De Grace and Harford County MD

-STAY: Vandiver Inn, Havre de Grace.
+STAY: Vandiver Inn, Havre de Grace

-In 1886, as a gift to his wife, business tycoon, Murray Vadiver, built this Victorian home on a leafy residential street a block from the waterfront.
+In 1886, as a gift to his wife, business tycoon, Murray Vandiver, built this Victorian home on a leafy residential street a block from the waterfront.
+The Vandiver was a private home until 30 years ago when the military base left town.

 Rooms are delightful, and downright baronial, with additional fireplaces and deeply hued walls, antiques, and large wall mounted TV’s.

 Breakfast every morning is hot to order.
 Try the Sweet Potato pancakes.
 You’ll be well stuffed till dinner.
-Rates $130-$185.
-Includes wi-fi, parking, and hot cook to order and buffet breakfast.

-STAY: There are nearly 2,700 hotel rooms in Harford County (for all of those youth sporting events).
+There are nearly 2,700 hotel rooms in Harford County (for all of those youth sporting events).
 Most are brand name chain hotels.